Code-Fellows-School-Work/reading-notes/README.md

 ## Introduction

 Hello!
-My name is Errol Vidad - I am a US Navy veteran and I'm pivoting into the tech industry.
-I am looking forward to improving my current coding skills and eventually specializing in python.
-My interests include &#x1F3C8;&#x1F3C2;&#x2744;
+My name is Errol Vidad - I have a background in project management and information systems.
+I’m a navy veteran and served over 10 years in both active and reserve roles.
+My military experience exposed me to many of the inefficiencies within the defense industry so my goal is to become a software developer to address those inefficiencies and make a difference for our service members within the Armed Forces.
+When I'm not busy working on code, I enjoy &#x1F3C8;&#x1F3C2;&#x2744;

-This is an online repository to document my journey to become a software developer.
+This is an online repository to document my notes and research for software development.

 Please take a look at my [GitHub Profile](https://github.com/evidad)